 If you have an Excel workbook file, which you want to keep beside your Power BI objects (reports, dashboards, and datasets), then this option is for you.
 You can upload the workbook into the Power BI workspace using this option.
 Once the process is completed, The excel workbook will be accessible from the Power BI workspace and can be opened and edited in Excel online.

 The Excel workbook, as mentioned, can be edited or viewed online.

 Export workbook data to Power BI

 Here comes the exciting feature; not only can you upload the excel file as a workbook, but also, you can export it as a Power BI dataset.
 To do this, you must have data in the Excel file as tables.
 The tables’ data will then be exported into a Power BI dataset from Excel (and it can be updated by updating the Excel file).

 After these publish options, you will see a short message showing the publish process to the Power BI service;

 These two options might not be very commonly used, but they certainly will bring an interesting aspect of integration between Excel and Power BI.

 Import Excel into Power BI Desktop

-We cannot talk about all integration options between Excel and Power BI without mentioning the most important developer option.
+We cannot discuss all Excel and Power BI integration options without mentioning the most important developer option.
 You can import an Excel model which includes a Power Pivot model into Power BI.
-The Import into Power BI doesn’t mean Get Data from Excel, it means the entire model including all the tables, relationships, and calculations will be imported into a Power BI report.
+The Import into Power BI doesn’t mean Get Data from Excel, it means the entire model, including all the tables, relationships, and calculations, will be imported into a Power BI report.
 The scenario above is a very handy option when you have an existing Power Pivot model in Excel.